-ERP SITE LF044 Land Use Controls (LUCs) Inspection Checklist Inspected by: Glenn Anderson, Lonnie Duke, Angel San itiago, Gene Claire, Lorenzo Lujan Date: Jan 11-12, 2018 Company or Organization: AFCEC and CH2M Date of Inspection: Jan 12 2018 Inspector walked the entire site?
-(Yes/No): If not, why not?: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
-No .
-Is there evidence of excavation or soil disturbance? (look for soil piles, soil depressions, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Any defects in or damage to the gate or fence located around the tank facility? (look for holes in the fence; missing or broken parts; easy entry at the gate) No Are there warning signs posted approximately every 200 feet along the fence line around the tank facility? yes Are the warning signs legible? yes Is the information on the warning signs correct? yes Any evidence the berm construction has been compromised? (look for evidence of rodent holes; water piping through the berm; berm height is lower in some areas) No Any evidence suggesting a change in land use? (no residential use permitted; are there unknown operations occurring) No. Is there any condition observed during this site inspection on not covered abov re that needs attention?
-(Yes No If yes, please explain: NA = not applicable I certify that the conditions of Site LF044 on the inspe ction date were as reported above.
-Signature: Date:
+Land Use Controls (LUCs) Inspection Checklist Inspected by: AFCEC 4 CH2 Company or Organization: KAN- Date: Jan 29 2019 Date of Inspection: If not, why not?: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
+No Is there evidence of excavation or soil disturbance? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) ves Any evidence suggesting a change in land use? (no residential use permitted; are there unknown operations occurring) No Is there any condition observed during this site insp If yes, please explain: Extraction we NA = not applicable has broken Cou I certify that the conditions of Site SD034 on the in Signature: ell in front acrete of bay door.
+Concrete aprov